 This project is in partnership with Reprieve, a non-governmental organisation which provides free legal and investigative support to individuals facing execution, rendition, torture, extrajudicial imprisonment and killing.
 Its work includes the representation of European citizens facing the death penalty abroad.

 The Death Penalty Sentencing Mitigation Unit of the Human Rights Centre Clinic will provide support to Reprieve in its representation of European citizens facing the death penalty abroad.
 Sentencing mitigation work involves the preparation of comprehensive life history investigations of individuals facing criminal penalties.
-The Unit will be led by Dr. Alexandra Cox, who is a Senior Lecturer in the Department of Sociology, and Abbas Faiz, a Lecturer from the School of Law.
+The Unit will be led by Dr. Alexandra Cox, who is a Senior Lecturer in the Department of Sociology.

 Student participants in the Unit would include at least two undergraduate law students, two undergraduate sociology students, and two Masters students in Human Rights.
 The student participants in the clinic will assist Dr. Cox in her work on approximately two to three cases a year.